Yummy-Yums/Exercises-From-Books-Read/README.md

 Come up with prices for each of these options, and have your program display a total cost after the user enters their selection.

+### 2048

+Answer - *2048.py*

+2048 is a simple game where you combine tiles by sliding them up, down, left, or right with the arrow keys.
+You can actually get a fairly high score by repeatedly sliding in an up, right, down, and left pattern over and over again.
+Write a program that will open the game at https://gabrielecirulli​ .github.io/2048/ and keep sending up, right, down, and left keystrokes to automatically play the game.

+### Selective Copy

+Answer - *selective_copy.py*

+Write a program that walks through a folder tree and searches for files with a certain file extension (such as .pdf or .jpg).
+Copy these files from whatever location they are in to a new folder.